nricciardi/nmd/README.md

 #### Performance

 Being developed in Rust, NMD has incredible performance.
-In single thread mode, NMD is 10 times faster than the compiler for VS Code, while in multi thread mode it is **20 times faster**!
+In single thread mode, NMD is 2 times faster than the compiler for VS Code, while in multi thread mode it is up to **10 times faster**, but having more features as more modifiers, integrated table of content and bibliography!

 #### Extended Syntax